 “So is my fortune.”

 “Very well.”
 Zaprezs had his prey.
-“But it is an enormously complex effect.
+“But it is a deeply intricate effect.
 It will take time — by then the colour in Clara’s cheeks may no longer be recoverable.”

 “It does not matter.
 Give her back to me and I will give you everything I have.”

-To prepare the resurrection, Zaprezs was provided with all the information he requested about the girl.
+To prepare the resurrection, Zaprezs was given all the information he asked for about the girl.
 He surrounded himself with her portraits, her letters, her childhood poems, her dresses.
 Two weeks after the agreement, the father received the long-awaited summons to his daughter’s graveside.
 No one would disturb them.
 Only the parents and the magician’s assistants would be present.
 There was no audience to impress, but Zaprezs could not dispense with his stagecraft.
-His art stood above science and mere technique; it demanded the precise execution of ritual — arcane words and gestures whose meaning only he knew.
+His art stood above science and mere technique; it required the precise execution of the ritual — arcane words and gestures whose meaning he alone knew.

-When the henchmen had the coffin open before the stricken parents, he let them contemplate their daughter for a few seconds.
-The girl lay sunken in the depths of the casket, pressed among the unnecessary padding that encased her.
-Her grey skin still held over the flesh, at least on the surface, and whatever lay beneath the eyelids seemed to concern no one.
+When the henchmen had the coffin open before the stricken parents, he let them look at their daughter for a few seconds.
+The girl lay sunk in the depths of the casket, pressed among the unnecessary padding that bedded her.
+Her grey skin still held over the flesh, at least on the surface, and what lay beneath the eyelids seemed to concern no one.

-The magician, with his measured elegance, covered Clara with the black cloth.
-This time the bluish radiance was more intense than before, but it went out abruptly the moment the cloth was removed.
-The girl did not move, and the parents feared that everything would end in failure.
+The magician, with his measured elegance, covered Clara with his black cloth.
+This time the bluish radiance was more intense than ever, but it died abruptly the moment the cloth was lifted away.
+The girl did not move, and the parents feared all would end in failure.
 Zaprezs, however, conceded not a fraction of his bearing.
-He approached slowly and placed a handkerchief soaked in vital essence over the face of the sleeper, then slid his arms beneath the body and lifted it from the coffin.
+He approached slowly and laid a handkerchief steeped in vital essence over the face of the sleeping child, then slipped his arms beneath the body and lifted it from the coffin.
 When he released her, Clara remained upright, held by a wind that made the gauze of her dress and the loose strands of her hair float about her.
-The mother moved to throw herself upon the girl, but the magician stopped her with a stern gesture and said solemnly:
+The mother moved to throw herself upon the girl, but the magician halted her with a stern gesture and said solemnly:

 “The soul has not yet returned.”

-All waited patiently until a convulsion shook the child’s chest.
+All waited in patience until a convulsion shook the child’s chest.
 A thread of saliva ran from her mouth and Zaprezs hastened to wipe it away, then carefully lifted her chin, and the eyes opened.
-The vacant gaze was incapable of expressing the terror of return.
-No one could comfort that aberration, forced to cross back against the order of nature.
+The vacant gaze was unable to express the terror of return.
+No one could comfort that aberration, forced to make the journey against nature.

-“She has seen what no one has yet seen.
+“She has seen what no one else has yet seen.
 Do not expect her to be the same,” declared the author of that wonder.
 He took the girl by the hand and led her to her parents, who embraced her in tears.
-The sallow cheeks troubled them not at all, nor the spent eyes, the absence of a smile and of speech, the total oblivion of her name and her former life.
+The sallow cheeks did not trouble them at all, nor the spent eyes, the absence of a smile and of speech, the total oblivion of her name and of her former life.
 Their daughter was back.

 Zaprezs collected his price and disappeared.
-But no one can keep secret an act such as that, and before long he was sought out by other wretched souls.
-Those who looked for him did so with the hope kindled by the silent legend of a man capable of miracles.
-They called him sorcerer, necromancer, and prophet.
-Only a few found him — those whose fortune was sufficient to purchase the will of the demons who, so it was said, worked for him from the shadows.
+But no one can keep an act like that secret, and before long he was sought out by other wretched souls.
+Those who looked for him did so kindled by the silent legend of a man capable of miracles.
+They called him sorcerer, necromancer, prophet.
+Only a few found him: those whose fortunes were enough to buy the will of the demons who, so it was said, worked for him from the shadows.

-On the advice of Zaprezs, Clara’s parents avoided having her seen by doctors.
-Very few, in fact, knew of the girl’s return, and those who did were persuaded by the lie that she had not truly died, but had been placed in a distant sanatorium.
-Some who had attended the discreet funeral balked at that portentous reappearance, but they soon relented.
-Clara was there with her green eyes and her upturned nose, with her teeth pressed behind her small mouth and her straight black hair braided over her shoulders.
+On the magician’s advice, Clara’s parents kept her from the eyes of doctors.
+Few, in fact, knew of her return, and those who did were persuaded by the lie that she had not truly died but had been kept in a distant sanatorium.
+Some who had attended the discreet funeral resisted before that portentous reappearance, but they soon yielded.
+Clara was there with her green eyes and her upturned nose, with her teeth held tight behind her small mouth and her straight black hair braided over her shoulders.
 She was there, and yet she was not.
-Her only words were monosyllables pronounced in an inhuman tone; her gaze lost itself at the far end of the garden, where she spent hours doing nothing.
-On the pretext that any company disturbed her gravely, no one was permitted to approach; and so no one was able to confirm that, in truth, that adolescent face was a death mask distorting the features that had once been alive.
+Her only words were monosyllables uttered in an inhuman tone; her gaze lost itself at the far end of the garden, where she would spend hours doing nothing.
+On the pretext that any company disturbed her gravely, no one was allowed near her — and so no one was able to see that, in truth, that adolescent face was a death mask twisting features that had once been alive.

 Other troubles came to harass him.
-Word reached his ears of the stories being told in the harbour taverns about a bloodthirsty monster lurking in the alleyways of the lower quarters.
+Word reached his ears of the stories told in the harbour taverns about a bloodthirsty creature that prowled the alleys of the lower quarters.
 The confused descriptions were enough for him to recognise Urguz, whose clumsiness was placing them both in danger.
-He had believed he had suppressed the servant’s extreme lasciviousness, but he learned now that his lackey had clumsily gone too far with some girl who had the misfortune to encounter him.
-Cautious and flush with money, he moved swiftly to conclude the last resurrection he had agreed to.
-When that transaction was closed, he let it be known to whoever might be listening that there would be no more.
-He still had to endure the pleas of one final supplicant, before whom he wielded a terrible excuse: the Reaper had paid him a visit to warn him that he must abandon his presumption.
+He had thought he had quelled his servant’s extreme lasciviousness, but he learned now that the lackey had blundered with some girl who had had the misfortune to cross his path.
+Cautious and flush with money, he hurried to conclude the last resurrection he had agreed to.
+With that transaction closed, he let it be known to anyone who might be listening that there would be no more.
+He still had to endure the pleas of one final supplicant, before whom he wielded a dreadful excuse: the Reaper had visited him to warn that he must abandon his presumption.

 “Whoever undoes my work gives his days in exchange — so the winged shadow told me.”

-The man ignored this account and pleaded until, resigned to his misfortune, he turned his weeping into insults that swelled until they covered the magician in the most vicious curses.
+The man paid no heed to this account and pleaded until, resigned to his misfortune, he turned his weeping into insults that swelled until they covered the magician in the foulest curses.
 Zaprezs had exchanged an imaginary enemy for a real one.
 He knew this end was inevitable, and that worse things awaited him if he did not act cleanly and quickly.
 He returned to his lair and ordered Urguz to gather everything and erase any trace.

 But it was not his intention to renounce his art or return to the old tricks.
-Weary of flesh and bone, he aspired to the supreme conquest of the soul.
+Tired of flesh and bone, he aspired to the supreme conquest of the soul.
 Several months later, in another place and before other eyes, he presented his new creation.
-Seven men and two women were assembled in a circular terrace roofed with glass panes.
-The rivulets of the storm slid along the facets and joined in the steel rods that supported them.
-The location had been chosen by another, and the magician had known it only a minute before the performance began.
-It was not possible, therefore, for anyone to suspect the presence of hidden mechanisms.
+Seven men and two women were assembled on a circular terrace roofed with glass panes.
+Rivulets from the storm slid along the facets and met at the steel rods that held them.
+The location had been chosen by another, and the magician had only known of it a minute before the performance began.
+It was therefore not possible for anyone to suspect the presence of hidden mechanisms.

 “The volunteer will feel no pain,” he said by way of introduction.
-“His death will be clean and his soul, tamed by my art, will show itself before us and behold its own body.
-Only I will be able to make it return.”
+“His death will be clean, and his soul, tamed by my art, will show itself among us and behold its own body.
+Only I can make it return.”

 A tremor passed through those present.
-A volunteer had been requested, but no one moved.
-On this occasion Urguz was not there to whet the appetite — his coarse, unkempt body harboured no soul worth extracting.
+A volunteer had been called for, but no one moved.
+This time Urguz was not there to whet the appetite — his coarse, unkempt body harboured no soul worth extracting.
 Indifferent to the silence, Zaprezs held himself upright in the centre of the room.
-His eyes looked at no one in particular, yet each person felt them fixed upon him.
-At last he turned his gaze toward a man who had caught his attention: a young man with pale hair and a freckled face who shifted nervously inside an oversized dark suit.
-The moment the magician fixed him with his gaze, the young man felt compelled to rise.
-Once on his feet, in full view of everyone, his fear dissolved and a comfortable warmth carried him away from his surroundings.
-The others watched as his eyelids closed and he sank into a placid, apparent sleep.
+His eyes rested on no one in particular, yet everyone felt them fixed upon them.
+At last he turned his gaze to a man who had drawn his attention: a young man with pale hair and a freckled face who stirred uneasily inside an oversized dark suit.
+The moment the magician picked him out with his eyes, he felt himself compelled to rise.
+Once on his feet, in full view of all, his fear dissolved and a comforting warmth carried him out of his surroundings.
+The others watched as his eyelids closed and he sank into a placid, seeming sleep.
 Zaprezs nudged him gently and helped him lie down on the carpet.
-Then he placed his fists on the young man’s chest as though gripping something, and a white light formed around them.
-He pulled with feigned effort, and the light shaped itself into a silhouette that rose until it took a vertical stance — though it was no more than an unrecognisable mass.
+Then he set his fists on the young man’s chest as though gripping something, and a white light formed around them.
+He pulled with feigned effort, and the light shaped itself into a silhouette that rose to a vertical stance — but it was no more than an unrecognisable mass.

 The command was given in a word unknown to all.
-The image of the volunteer took shape over the light until a perfect double was complete.
-The carnal body lay still on the floor, its chest motionless, no other sign of breathing.
-The spectre looked about itself in wonder and fear, trembling as it struggled to remain upright on a floor whose gravity it could not feel.
+The image of the volunteer drew itself over the light until a perfect double was complete.
+The carnal body lay still on the floor, its chest motionless, with no other sign of breathing.
+The spectre looked about itself in wonder and fear, trembling as it struggled to keep its footing on a floor whose gravity it could not feel.
 Zaprezs tugged an invisible cord and the soul took two steps through the air, turned to face the audience, and moved its mouth in an attempt to speak.
 Nothing broke the funereal silence that paralysed the room.
-There was no further exhibition.
-After being displayed, the light was gathered back into the arms of its invoker, who kneaded it into a silver sphere and pressed it into the forehead of the young man lying face-up.
-Through contained spasms, the body returned to life and rose with difficulty.
-The spectral gaze was the same.
-Certain of his success, Zaprezs was escorting the young man back to his place among the audience when someone dared to speak with insolence.
+There was no further display.
+Once shown, the light fell gathered into the arms of its summoner, who kneaded it into a silver sphere and pressed it into the forehead of the young man lying face up.
+Through clipped spasms, the body returned to life and rose with effort.
+The spectral gaze was unchanged.
+Sure of his triumph, Zaprezs was leading the young man back to his place among the audience when someone dared speak with insolence.

 “Is that all you can do?” said a deep voice.
-The transgressor was a dark-complexioned man with broad shoulders, a penetrating gaze, and an air of self-assurance.
+The transgressor was a dark-skinned man with broad shoulders, a piercing gaze, and an air of self-assurance.

-The magician ignored him and completed his protocol, positioned himself at the centre of the stage, and waited for the other to release what he still held in reserve.
+The magician ignored him and finished his protocol, took his place at the centre of the stage, and waited for the other to release what he still held in reserve.

-“A simple light trick and a little drug,” the provocateur continued, unable to stop himself.
+“A trick of light and a touch of drug,” the provocateur went on, unable to stop himself.

 “Would you care to try a real death?”

-Convinced that nothing more would come of the exchange, Zaprezs made a bow of farewell.
+Convinced that nothing more would come of the exchange, Zaprezs gave a bow of farewell.

 “Where is your lackey?”
-That question caught the magician off guard — though he did not let it show, and hastened to leave.
-“Are you sending him through the streets in search of replacements?”
+The question caught the magician off guard, though he did not let it show, and he hastened to leave.
+“Have you got him out roaming the streets in search of replacements?”

-What he next learned was that Lucien had fled from his home.
-Like a wild dog, he had bitten his carers and leapt from the window.
-They searched for him at night in the woods, but found only the traces of a relentless march that ended at a river and led into the city.
+Soon afterwards he learned that Lucien had escaped from his home.
+Like a wild dog, he had bitten his keepers and leapt from a window.
+They searched for him by night in the woods, but found only the traces of a tireless march that ended at a river and led on into the city.
 There he attacked several people before being captured.
-His disappearance had not been reported by his parents, who wished to protect their secret at all costs, and so the police were left to piece together his identity blindly.
-They learned that he had vanished several months earlier from a distant suburb — how had he survived in such a terrible state since then?
+His parents had not reported his disappearance, wishing to guard their secret at all costs, and so the police were left to piece together his identity blindly.
+They learned that he had vanished several months earlier in a distant suburb — how had he survived since then in such a state?
 Loose ends connected him with a surly individual who had been drifting through similar places.

 No shadow could conceal Urguz.
 A bare description was enough for two guards to recognise him at the door of a tavern.
-They followed him and cornered him at the rear of a brothel, where they took him in a net as though he were a wild animal escaped from a circus.
-Once they had him bound in a cell, they could extract from him nothing but grunts and clipped words.
-They untied him and let him sleep to have him fresh and calm.
-Only then did they employ the most sophisticated means of persuasion at their disposal.
-They wanted to know his name, his origin, and his motivations, but Urguz resisted every question and offered only laughter and a harsh humming.
+They followed him and cornered him at the back of a brothel, where they took him in a net as though he were a beast escaped from a circus.
+Once they had him bound in a cell, they could draw nothing from him but grunts and clipped words.
+They untied him and let him sleep, the better to have him fresh and clear-headed.
+Only then did they apply the most sophisticated means of persuasion at their disposal.
+They wanted his name, his origins, and his motives, but Urguz resisted every question and answered only with laughter and a harsh humming.
 They did not know that for this man pain was a way of life, a routine.
-Needles under the fingernails were to him a caress; his bones were broken in a thousand places; his skin was the rugged terrain of a land of scars.
-They gave up on him as useless and confined him in a dungeon.
-By other means they managed to connect him with a mysterious magician from the east who had, over recent months, been displaying his sinister abilities in clandestine locations.
+Needles under the fingernails were a caress to him; his bones were broken in a thousand places; his skin was the rugged terrain of a land of scars.
+They gave up on him as useless and confined him to a dungeon.
+By other means they managed to link him with a mysterious magician from the east who, in recent months, had been displaying his sinister abilities in clandestine venues.

-A manhunt was organised against Zaprezs that forced him to abandon his trade entirely.
-That loss of self threatened to plunge him into despair, but he was a strong man and brushed aside faint-hearted sentiments with the back of his hand.
-He had always accepted unexpected events as opportunities to discover new horizons.
+A manhunt was organised against Zaprezs that forced him to abandon his trade altogether.
+That loss of self threatened to plunge him into despair, but he was a strong man and brushed aside such faint-hearted feelings with the back of his hand.
+He had always taken unforeseen events as opportunities to discover new horizons.
 On this occasion, he was curious to know what the police had learned of him, and he allowed an inspector to find him.
-With a trail of false clues, he led him to his last hiding place — the attic of a disused warehouse, barely lit by the light that filtered between the boards sealing the windows.
-Believing an informant awaited him, the inspector entered cautiously and climbed the stairs with one hand on the grip of his pistol.
-He was a man with a long, bony face who scrutinised everything through small, sunken eyes beneath a broad, prominent forehead.
-The visitor found a clean, open space, in the centre of which stood a cot covered with a white sheet.
-The shape immediately suggested a body concealed beneath.
-He made to approach, but a voice froze him.
-He knew, without ever having heard it before, that it was the magician’s voice.
+With a trail of false clues, he led him to his last hiding place, the attic of a disused warehouse, barely lit by the light that filtered between the boards sealing the windows.
+Believing that an informant awaited him there, the inspector entered cautiously and climbed the stairs with one hand on the grip of his pistol.
+He was a man with a long, bony face, who scrutinised everything through small, sunken eyes beneath a broad, prominent forehead.
+The visitor found a clean, open space, in the centre of which stood a stretcher draped with a white sheet.
+The shape at once suggested a body concealed beneath it.
+He moved to approach, but a voice froze him.
+He knew, though he had never heard it before, that it was the magician’s voice.

 “Like a surgeon, I too must pursue my studies,” said Zaprezs in a languid tone.
 The inspector looked about him and saw no one.
 “How is my servant faring?”